jakopako/goskyr/README.md

 This key only applies to dynamic fields of type text.
 As the name suggests, if set to `true` there won't be an error message if the value is empty.

+**Key: `entire_subtree`**

+This key, if set to `true` causes goskyr to grab all text elements under the element defined in the location.
+It is useful when the target location contains inline tags, eg. `This is some text with a <strong>strong</strong> part.`

 **Key: `hide`**

 This key determines whether a field should be exlcuded from the resulting item.
 This can be handy when you want to filter based on a field that you don't want to include in the actual item.
 For more information on filters checkout the **Filters** section below.